 “How does a potential buyer make decisions?”
-“What do they want to hear?”
-“What will give them confidence in me and what I have to offer?”
+“How can we effectively tell our brand story to increase customer acquisition?”
+“What will give buyers confidence in our company and our product?”

 Know Your Product